TL;DR - The 30-Second Brief

 1. Extreme price sensitivity at the commute tier.
 For a ₹41 bike ride, Vikram's surge tolerance drops to near-zero.
 Rapido's ≤20% surge cap is not a nice-to-have - it is the reason he chose Rapido and has stayed.
 At two surge events above that cap in the last quarter, he switched to auto both times.

 2. Matching anxiety compounds into perceived unreliability.
-Every opaque wait trains a quiet sense of platform unpredictability.
+Every loading screen trains a quiet sense of platform unpredictability.
 Vikram's mental model: "Rapido is cheap but you never know if you'll get a captain."
-This perception is factually wrong for most trips — but the spinner makes it feel true.
-Nielsen Heuristic #1 failure is not just a UX miss; it is brand trust erosion at scale across 74M MAUs.
+This perception is factually wrong for most trips - but the loading screen makes it feel true.
+That's not just a UX miss; it is brand trust erosion at scale across 74M MAUs.

 3. Captain cancellations feel personal, not structural.
 When a captain accepts and then cancels after seeing the destination, Vikram re-books - but the emotional friction is real.
 He doesn't know the captain declined because the 4 km drop was inconvenient at peak hour.
 He assumes Rapido's reliability is bad.
 Conditional Destination Disclosure (Recommendation 2) is not just a supply-side fix - it is a rider perception fix.